icp4a/ibm-app-designer-samples/DLFlooring/Create the Job Quote App/README.md

 ![alt text](./images/LocationDataMap.png "Data association for location view")

 6. Add an instance of the Flooring Type view under the location and create a new variable called flooringType for the data association.
-7. Add a decimal control under the flooring type, set the label to "Square Footage" and create a new variable called squareFootage for the data association.
+7. Add a Decimal control by dragging and dropping from the right-side palette and place it under the Flooring Type.
+Set the label to "Square Footage" and create a new variable called squareFootage for the data association.
-8. Add a decimal control under Square Footage, set the label to Job Quote and create a new variable called jobQuote for the data association.
+8. Add a Decimal control by dragging and dropping from the right-side palette and place it under the Square Footage.
+Set the label to Job Quote and create a new variable called jobQuote for the data association.

 ![alt text](./images/FormFieldsComplete.png "Form Fields Complete")